 Increased levels of dopamine result in a warm, pleasurable feeling.
 This, paired with its relaxing effects, is why flunitrazepam is referred to as a “club drug” and is taken recreationally.
 Some people may also take flunitrazepam to manage withdrawal from other drugs, such as cocaine.
 Such uses can easily turn into addiction.

 Usually, flunitrazepam is taken orally—swallowed, chewed or dissolved in liquid.
 It takes effect in 15 to 20 minutes and can last around 12 hours.
 It may produce a faster effect when crushed and snorted or dissolved and injected.

 Someone suffering from addiction may use flunitrazepam with other substances, such as marijuana, heroin or alcohol.
 Heroin and alcohol, also central nervous system depressants, especially increase the effects of flunitrazepam.
 When these substances are used together, there is more risk of blackout, respiratory depression and death.

 When someone takes flunitrazepam frequently, the body builds a tolerance to it, which means a higher dose is required to produce the same results.
 This can create dependence, which leads to withdrawal symptoms if a person stops taking the drug.

 The first step toward treatment for flunitrazepam addiction is detoxification to clean the drug from the body.
 Medically-supervised programs are available to ease this process for those suffering from uncomfortable withdrawal symptoms.

 There are currently no medications approved for treating flunitrazepam addiction.
 Other treatment options are available and may include behavioral therapy and counseling.
 Inpatient drug rehab centers offer specialized programs based on a patient’s needs to help individuals overcome addiction and move forward with their lives.

-Contact us today to learn more about treatment options for flunitrazepam addiction.
+Contact us today to learn more about treatment options for flunitrazepam addiction and benzodiazepine addiction treatment.